 Some cyber criminals have no intention of using your stolen identity to commit theft or fraud.
 Some are far more interested in blackmail.
 Why?
 Because this type of crime can be carried out without ever having to put themselves at risk.
 It is entirely anonymous and leaves no paper trail.

-Sexploitation is a very common form of blackmail that identity thieves often try.
+Sextortion is a common form of blackmail that identity thieves often try.
 It can take many forms.
-In its simplest form, the cybercriminal will demonstrate to you that they have access to your email and threaten to send pornographic images to everyone on your contact list, unless you send them a certain amount in Bitcoin or some other cryptocurrency.
+In its simplest form, the cybercriminal will threaten to send compromising pictures of yourself to everyone on your contact list, unless you send them a certain amount in Bitcoin or some other cryptocurrency.
+This video report found on BBC News shows more on how it happens and what you should do.

 The best way to deal with this kind of blackmail, is to contact the Garda.
 Often people will avoid this for fear of embarrassment, but please remember that this is a serious situation.
 There is likely to be an organised group of criminals behind the scenes, so the Garda will treat the case with its due seriousness and advise you on specific steps to collect evidence.
 However, there are a few things you can do to help yourself, while the Garda get up to speed.